6-ingredient Chocolate Self Saucing Pudding (Healthier!)

 Step 2: Warm the milk and butter together.
 Stir into the dry ingredients.

-Step 4: Mix together more cocoa and sugar (I prefer brown but white’s OK too).
-Sprinkle over batter.
+Step 4: Mix together more cocoa and sugar.
+Sprinkle over the batter.

 Step 5: Pour boiling water over the top and bake for 30 minutes.

-And just in case you’re unsure how to eat it (well, you never know).
-Don’t slice it like a cake.
+Just in case you’re unsure how to eat it (well, you never know!).
 Serve a portion out into everyone’s dish in big messy spoonfuls.
-Make sure everyone has a good amount of the gorgeous custardy sauce.
+Make sure everyone has a good amount of the gooey chocolate custard sauce.

-This isn’t supposed to be a ‘pretty’ dessert.
-It’s supposed to be gooey and comforting and delicious.
+A chocolate self saucing pudding isn’t supposed to be a ‘pretty’ dessert.
+It’s supposed to be gooey and fudgy and comforting.

-Don’t forget to add a big scoop of ice cream on the top!
-Or cream if you must.
+Don’t forget to add a big scoop of vanilla ice cream on the top!
+However, if you’d really like to keep things on the healthier side, try this 5-minute chocolate banana ice cream (nice cream) instead.

 When you’re ready for your dessert, just sprinkle over the cocoa/sugar mixture, pour over some boiling water and bake!